Management Science and Engineering

 Midcareer professionals and recent graduates with a background in engineering, mathematics, and physical sciences who intend to seek managerial, consulting or systems analyst positions are appropriate candidates.
 In particular, those candidates who intend to seek positions demanding both technical and management skills find the management science background advantageous in dealing with the complex problems of industrial, commercial, and public service organizations.

 The Industrial and Systems Engineering Department administers the Management Science and Engineering program.
 To be admitted to the program a candidate must demonstrate basic competence in calculus, statistics, linear algebra, introductory operations research, accounting, production and economics.
 A candidate lacking appropriate background may be required to take background courses.
 The minimum program consists of 30 credit hours of course work, of which at least 18 credit hours must be in the 400-level.
 The ISE graduate faculty coordinator must approve all course work.
-No more than 9 credit hours may be taken from the College of Business and Economics.
+No more than 9 credit hours may be taken from the College of Business.

 M.S. in Management Science and Engineering